FoldingText/foldingtext.github.com/index.md

 </table>
 </nav>

-Plain text productivity for Mac users.
-As you type, FoldingText auto-formats your document into sections, lists, and paragraphs.
-Fold sections to see the big picture.
-Focus to see the details.
+For Mac users who love plain text.
+FoldingText is the markdown text editor with productivity features.
+Unlike other editors, FoldingText does outlining, todo lists, and more.

 ## Simple